cloudacademy/voteapp-frontend-react-2020/README.md

 # Background
 Provides a web based frontend written in React.
 The web application provides a programming language voting feature where end users can vote on 6 different languages (C#, Python, JavaScript, Go, Java, and NodeJS).

-The React based web application is designed to be compiled and containerised, and eventually deployed into a Kubernetes cluster.

-The web application generates AJAX requests which are sent to a publicly exposed API hosted on the same cluster.
-The API is written in Go and reads/writes to a MongoDB database, also hosted within a cluster using a StatefulSet setup.
+The web application generates AJAX requests which are sent to back to a publicly exposed [API](https://github.com/cloudacademy/voteapp-api-go).
+The [API](https://github.com/cloudacademy/voteapp-api-go) is written in Go and reads/writes to a MongoDB database.

 ![Language Vote Application](/doc/voteapp.png)